Myanmar Security Forces Kill 2 Anti-Coup Protesters

 The Irrawaddy newspaper said the victims were shot in the head during anti-coup protests in Myitkyina in Kachin State.
 Graphic video on social media showed protesters in the street backing away from tear gas, responding with rocks, then fleeing after a fusillade of what seemed to be automatic gunfire.

-Demonstrators hurriedly carried away a number of casualties, including one apparent fatality, a person who had clearly sustained a severe head wound.
-A second body was seen a little later, on a stretcher, his head covered with a cloth.
+Demonstrators hurriedly carried away a number of injured people, including one apparent fatality, a person who had sustained a severe head wound.
+A second body was seen later on a stretcher, his head covered with a cloth.

-Meanwhile, thousands of protesters marching in Mandalay, the country’s second-largest city, dispersed on their own amid fears that soldiers and police were planning to use force to break up their demonstration.
+Thousands of protesters who marched in Mandalay, the country’s second-largest city, dispersed on their own amid fears that soldiers and police were planning to use force to break up their demonstration.

+Meanwhile, an armed force from one of Myanmar’s ethnic groups deployed to protect anti-coup marchers in the wake of a brutal junta crackdown.

+The unit from the Karen National Police Force (KNPF) arrived shortly after dawn to accompany about 2,000 protestors near Myitta in Tanintharyi Region in south-eastern Myanmar.
+They carried an assortment of firearms including assault rifles as they marched ahead of the column down dusty rural roads.

 Large-scale protests have occurred daily across many cities and towns in Myanmar since the country’s military seized power, and security forces have responded with ever greater use of lethal force and mass arrests.